This Third Party Event Branding Policy defines requirements for third parties using Apache® marks in relation to events.

 The use of Apache marks in any events run by third parties must be approved by VP, Brand Management or the VP of the relevant Apache project.
 This includes conferences, meetups, gettogethers, and any other sorts of events.
 Events must comply with this policy and have permission to use Apache marks in the name of the event or in any of the primary branding, including the domain name, for the event.

 Event branding and event organizers may not claim to be the organizers or sole or exclusive leaders of any Apache project, nor claim to be the sole, exclusive, or primary source of information for any Apache project.

 Simply presenting a talk on an Apache project requires no approval, and is very much encouraged!
 The Community Development Project may be able to help with this.
 Approval is required when the event name or primary branding features Apache marks.
 Thus, giving a talk on Apache Foo at your local technology get-together requires no approval, while organising "An evening with Apache Foo" to present the same talk would do.

 ASF Listing As Community Partner

-The primary website and other collateral for events must provide Apache with the option to have Apache listed as a Community Partner, Sponsor, or other appropriate category within the event's branding style.
+The primary website and other collateral for events must provide The Apache Software Foundation (ASF) with the option to have Apache listed as a Community Partner, Sponsor, or other appropriate category within the event's branding style.

 This is intended to ensure that the ASF as a whole has a formal recognition by the event organizers that is clear and specific to event attendees and others.
-The trademarks@ list will determine the appropriate text blurb, logo, and link back to the ASF website for this recognition.
-The trademarks@ list will let you know if Apache should be listed or not for each event.
+ASF or project representatives can will determine the appropriate text blurb, logo, and link back to the ASF website for this recognition, and will let you know if Apache should be listed or not for each event.
 Note that listings for Community Partner or the like are for the Apache Software Foundation as a whole, and are not typically listed for an individual Apache project.

 Providing Open Educational Content